cktricky/cktricky.github.io/entries/2017/11-08-2017-forever-student.md

 I'm not an extrovert and, frankly, have a hard time with small talk.
 Plus, I like routine and enjoy my comfort zone like most people.
 However, forcing myself to do these things gets me side-by-side with people from all walks of life who share a common interest.
 I've traveled, met amazing people, and learned more about the world/people in general.

+## Summary

 I could probably go on and on but won't and instead keep it simple.
-For the reasons above and many not listed, I'll remain a "forever student".
+For the reasons above as well as many not listed, I'll remain a "forever student".
 Stay hungry, stay humble.